 naive practice LLC, Chicago, 2025.

-He previously worked at the Self-Assembly Lab at MIT, Link Arkitektur in Oslo, Kjellander Sjöberg Arkitektkontor in Stockholm, and BIG in NYC.
-Kim holds a Master of Science in Architecture Studies degree from MIT and a B.Arch from IIT.
+He has previously taught at Cornell University and Syracuse University.
+He gained research experience at the Self-Assembly Lab at MIT and worked at architecture practices including Link Arkitektur in Oslo, Kjellander Sjöberg Arkitektkontor in Stockholm, and Bjarke Ingels Group in New York City.
+Kim holds a Bachelor of Architecture from IIT and a Master of Science in Architecture Studies from MIT, advised by Skylar Tibbits, Sheila Kennedy, and Mohamed Ismail.

 In other words, I design, research, and teach.